arkeodev/scraper/README.md

 - [License](#license)

 ## Overview
-The Scraper Project is a Streamlit app designed to facilitate web scraping, data storage, and question answering using LLMs for natural language processing and vector indexing.
-It employs a Retrieve and Generate (RAG) model, utilizing the powerful llama-index for vector storage and retrieval.
+mole is a Streamlit app designed to facilitate web scraping, data storage, and question answering using LLMs for natural language processing and vector indexing.
+It employs a Retrieve and Generate (RAG) model, utilizing the powerful llama-index for vector indexing and retrieval.

 ## Key Features
 - **Easy-to-Use Interface**: Provides a simple and intuitive interface for inputting URLs and asking questions.